 After Craig joined they practiced, wrote new songs and recorded their second ep The Attic Tapes in September 2002 and at the end of the same month they started work on their first album.
 Sadly, Craig left to go to work on a boat before the album was finished and so jc albyn complex became a three-piece again.
 In typical jc albyn complex style they did nothing as a band for a year.

 In early 2003 Adam started recording a solo project called yell and the nolls and with the help of two "session musicians" (johnnie and Alice from the sPrinG).
-They recorded an eight song mini-album in three days spread out over about six months at sPookY sounds.
+They recorded an eight song mini-album in three days spread out over six months.

 Eventually jc albyn complex decided to start again.
 After a few practices they decided to dump the old recordings and started recording the backing tracks again in 2004.
 They practiced occasionally and added some overdubs to the recordings, but one morning Adam woke up and found that his left arm wouldn't move.
 This was a big problem for him as he is left handed.
 Although he plays guitar right handed, his limp left arm made guitar playing impossible so jcac had another break....
 After about six months Adam's arm started working again and Craig returned from the boat soon after.
 A year later after frequently talking about having a practice a bloke called Dave (who had just started learning guitar) gave jcac the energy required to phone and book a practice.
 As James was not available johnnie and Craig alternated drum and bass duties and Adam and Dave played guitars.
 The practice demonstrated that jcac needed someone who could play drums to play the drums.
 Luckily James was available for subsequent practices so a five piece jc albyn complex started practicing and wrote some more new songs.

-The five piece jcac planned to record a new album over the Easter weekend in 2007, but Dave decided not to join in the recording as felt he hadn't learnt to play well enough so Adam, Craig, James and johnnie recorded the backing tracks in a day, but left them to be finished at a later date (always a bad mistake at sPookY sounds).
-As the recordings were still not finished a year later a plan was hatched to finish them over Easter 2008, but it didn't happen. johnnie had nothing better to do on Easter monday 2008 so he found the master tapes of the 2004-6 recordings and mixed them as "The Lost Tape".
+The five piece jcac planned to record a new album over the Easter weekend in 2007, but Dave decided not to join in.
+Adam, Craig, James and johnnie recorded the backing tracks in a day, but left them to be finished at a later date (always a bad mistake at sPookY sounds).
+As the recordings were still not finished a year later a plan was hatched to finish them over Easter 2008, but the plan feel apart so johnnie found the master tapes of the 2004-6 recordings and mixed them as "The Lost Tape" instead.

 About six months later johnnie got talking to Leon from The Silent Age and SkyEdge.
-Years earlier Leon had been in a band called Sanctuary that Third Rail had been due to play with, but split up just before the gig.
+Years earlier Leon had been in a band called Sanctuary that Third Rail had been about to do a gig with, but split up just before the gig.
 Leon asked jc albyn complex to play with SkyEdge at the Grapes on 25th October 2008 and so jcac played their first gig for seven years and finally finished the album "the resurrection of..." so that they could give copies away at the gig.

-jc albyn complex played a few more gigs over the following year and started to record a new album in August 2009, but unfortunately at a party after a Halloween gig at the Grapes on 31st October 2009 James broke his ankle and so jcac used that as an excuse to have a few months doing nothing. jcac moved to their own studio in Spring 2010 at Stag Works and eventually completed "the persecution of..." in November 2010.
+jc albyn complex played a few more gigs over the following year and started to record a new album in August 2009, but unfortunately at a party after a Halloween gig at the Grapes on 31st October 2009 James broke his ankle and so jcac used that as an excuse to have another few months doing nothing. jcac moved to their own studio space at Stag Works in Spring 2010 and completed "the persecution of..." in November that year.

 In June 2012 jc albyn complex moved to a new practice/recording studio and had their first practice for over a year.
-They've started writing new songs and expect to have a new album finished in 2016.
+They practiced infrequently and started writing new songs and played another successful gig in July 2014, but have not practiced since.